-Each party owns the IP created by its employees/students.
-IP ownership may be shared if it was jointly created.
+Example Scenario Example Initial Position A collaboration between multiple Each party owns the IP created by its Universities, based on established employees/students.
+IP ownership may be shared if it University-owned background IP was jointly created.
 Collaborator(s) granted access to any University-owned background IP on commercial terms.
-Example 3 Short impactful collaboration A collaboration, funded through a specific research council scheme and state aid compliant.
+A collaboration part-funded by the University owns the foreground IP and is responsible collaborator, based on established University-owned background IP for protecting that IP.
+Collaborator granted a non- exclusive license to foreground IP, and access to University-owned background IP on commercial terms, with some constraints on when academic papers can be published.
+A collaboration, funded through a specific research council scheme and state aid compliant.
 Designed to create 'impact' based on established University-owned background IP.
-Initial position:

 Collaborator owns the foreground IP, University granted educational license & right to publish.
-Collaborator granted access to University-owned background IP on commercial terms.
-Example 2 Contract research part-funded by industry A collaboration part-funded by the collaborator, based on established University-owned background IP Initial position: University owns the foreground IP and is responsible for protecting that IP.
-Collaborator granted a non-exclusive license to foreground IP, and access to University-owned background IP on commercial terms, with some constraints on when academic papers can be published.
-Example 4 Contract research fully funded by industry A collaboration fully funded by the collaborator at fEC rates, based on established University-owned background IP Initial position:
+Collaborator granted access to University- owned background IP on commercial terms.
+A collaboration fully funded by the collaborator at fEC rates, based on established University-owned background IP Collaborator owns the foreground IP.
+Collaborator granted access to University-owned background IP on commercial terms, with some constraints on when academic papers can be published.